Naveens1605/Jewel-Problem/README.md

 # Jewel-Problem
-This is solution of Problem from Leetcode
+This is solution of Problem from Leetcode.